Dr. Heather Baker, Registered Psychologist

 Dr. Brown, Ph.D., R. Psych., completes psychological assessments as part of the multidisciplinary team at the Asante Centre.
 Assessments are completed for FASD, ASD, and other complex developmental disabilities.
 Corina Brown completed her Ph.D. in child and adolescent clinical psychology at Simon Fraser University.
 Clinical internship training was completed at BC Children’s Hospital and Dr. Brown has since worked at a variety of hospital and community based assessment and treatment centres completing psycho-educational assessments, neuropsychological assessments, and counselling services.
 Corina provides assessment services for the Provincial Health Services Authority as part of government based assessment programs for children in BC with complex developmental and mental health needs.

-Dr. Conry received her Ph.D. from the University of Wisconsin, and is retired from the University of British Columbia after 33 years in the Department of Educational and Counselling Psychology and Special Education.
+Dr. Conry received her Ph.D. from the University of Wisconsin in 1969 and retired from the University of British Columbia after 33 years in the Department of Educational and Counselling Psychology and Special Education.
 From the opening of the Asante Centre until her retirement in 2016, she provided psychological assessments of children, youth, and adults with FASD and other developmental disabilities as part of the multidisciplinary teams at the Asante Centre.
-Dr. Conry was active in research and the clinical assessment of individuals with FASD for over 20 years and has appeared as an expert witness on FASD in the Provincial and Supreme Courts of British Columbia and the Yukon.
+Dr. Conry was active in research and the clinical assessment of individuals with FASD for over 30 years and appeared as an expert witness on FASD in the Provincial and Supreme Courts of British Columbia and the Yukon.
 Following completion of a research study on youth in the criminal justice system, she published a book with Dr. Diane Fast entitled, Fetal Alcohol Syndrome and the Criminal Justice System.
 She was a member and co-chair of Health Canada’s first National Advisory Committee on FASD and its subcommittee on Screening, Diagnosis, and Surveillance.
 She was a co-author of Fetal Alcohol Spectrum Disorder: Canadian Guidelines for Diagnosis (CMAJ, 2005) and Fetal Alcohol Spectrum Disorder: A Guidelines for Diagnosis Across the Life Span (CMAJ, 2015/2016).
 She published numerous articles on FASD and the criminal justice system, on mental health concerns for individuals with FASD, and developed videos, training, and education manuals on FASD.

 Dana Dmytro, MA in School Psychology